calderom/mcpwebsite/content/home/publications.md

 headless: true

 # Order that this section appears on the page.
-weight: 90
+weight: 60

-title: Recent Publications
+title: Scientific Publications
 subtitle: ''

 content: